-Dough bowls and grinding stones: these humble, functional forms were the starting point for potter/sculptor Jerilyn Virden’s highly evolved, double-walled ceramic vessel sculptures.
-“I saw them in New Mexico” she says.
+“I saw them (dough bowls and grinding stones) in New Mexico” she says.
 “I was drawn to the massiveness of the forms.
 The dough bowls were very roughly hacked out of a solid piece of wood.
 The grinding stones felt as though they had just evolved into their forms through necessity.
 They were flat stones that became bowls over years and years of grinding grain on them.
 It gave the forms a gracefulness as well as a history.
-They seem to possess a slow movement with great power, like water moving down a river.”
+They seem to possess a slow movement with great power, like water moving down a river.

 I begin with an open bowl.
 As I build the walls up, I begin a second wall from the floor inside of the bowl.
 Once these are to the height that I want, it is time to bring them together to trap air in between.
 The closing connection is the most crucial.
 Once the walls are closed, I can no longer access that inner space to reinforce joints.
 It must occur without having a hand inside to compress against.
 This can be done by having the last connection be at a place where the wall changes direction.
 This allows me to effectively push one surface against the other with both hands on the outside.